yuanbei/Nars-Wiki/TaskLink-and-TermLink.md

 Now consider two concepts **<raven --> bird>** and **raven**. **<raven --> bird>** has term-link to **raven** and **raven** also has a term-link to **<raven --> bird>**.
 This is **not** bi-directional link but two **different** term-links because they have different budget value.

 The following graph is for the above example for clear representation.
-Concepts are yellow, task objects are light red, task-links are red while term-links are blue. _b_ stands for budget value.
+Concepts are yellow, task objects are orange, task-links are red while term-links are blue. _b_ stands for budget value.

 ![term/task-links](https://user-images.githubusercontent.com/24262360/61977023-44d3ff00-afbb-11e9-8263-17551cab7adb.png)